-If your partner is the one who fears commitment, make sure they’re aware you know about these fears and you’re going to help work through them together.
-Acknowledging these fears and talking about them can be a big help in itself.
+If your partner is the one who fears commitment, make sure they’re aware that you know about these fears and you’re going to help work through them together.
+Acknowledging their concerns and talking about them can be a big help in itself.

 In other words, what are the specific things that you or your partner fears about long-term commitments or marriage?
 Is it a loss of freedom, a fear that your partner will change, concerns about boredom, or a general fear of the unknown?

 Help!
 Nothing Is Working, My Partner Still Won’t Commit!

-But — and this is a very important but — don’t issue an ultimatum or threaten your partner until you’ve done everything you can to help work through these commitment problems!
+But — and this is a very important but — don’t issue an ultimatum or threaten your partner until you’ve done everything you can to help them work through these commitment problems!

-Here’s hoping you and your partner live “happily ever after”…!
+Here’s hoping you and your partner live happily ever after!